vitwit/JS-SDKGen/README.md

 ### What's so cool about this?

-You don't have to deal with calling API's, managing API constants, handling errors, approriate headers, params,path params etc.
+You don't have to deal with calling API's, managing API constants, handling errors, headers, params, path params etc.
 On top of that if backend change data structure of response, they can provide a object `transformOperations` with key as operationName functions which will take current data structure and provide the previous version for one who opt to use old version.